We Can Fix It

-Gain the knowledge and tools (literally!) to fix common household issues.
+Gain the knowledge and confidence to fix common household issues.

-“This course,” says Morgan Overable, “is designed to empower women to understand and take control of the mysterious infrastructure of their living environment.
-Female head-of-households will develop an understanding of how their homes function and a working knowledge of the tools that every homeowner or renter should have on hand in case of something unexpected.”
+“This course,” says Morgan Over, “is designed to empower women to understand and take control of the mysterious infrastructure of their living environment.
+Women will develop an understanding of how their homes function and a working knowledge of the tools that every homeowner or renter should have on hand in case of something unexpected.”

-This is a beginner level course that is open to all female renters and homeowners.
+This is a beginner level course that is open to all women.
 No previous knowledge of home maintenance is needed.
 Please come prepared with your personal home trouble-shooting stories!

 New Pricing Structure to Make “We Can Fix It” a Permanent Offering!